 It’s a good idea to secure your DASH by moving them off the exchange and into your wallet as soon as possible.
 To withdraw your DASH to your wallet you need to generate an address then paste it in the relevant field of your exchange account.

 How to trade Dash – step-by-step guide

-If you’re only interested in trading DASH you needn’t worry about getting a suitable wallet because trading involves taking a position on a currency rather than actually buying it.
+If you’re not planning on buying DASH and only interested in trading it you needn’t worry about getting a suitable wallet because trading involves taking a position on a currency rather than actually buying it.
 This means you can potentially make a profit from DASH without the hassle and security risk of owning it.

 Step 1.
 Find a broker

 Most trading platforms will allow you to deposit Fiat money (USD, GBP, EUR etc.).
 It’s worth noting that crypto brokers offer leveraged trading, which means you don’t have to put down the full value of a trade.
 Instead you can pay a deposit, known as a ‘margin’.
 This means you can potentially make bigger profits and, of course, bigger losses.

 Step 3.
 Decide how you’d like to trade

 There are two methods to trade cryptocurrencies: CFDs (contracts for difference) and Spread Betting.
 Both methods essentially entail speculating on the price movements of your chosen currency.
 If you aren’t sure which option to go for, we recommend researching the differences between spreads and CFDs.